Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Yeah.

-And in the last – that note he said, you know,
+And in the last, that note, he said, you know,

-it sounds like he made peace with it.
+he sounds like he made peace with it.

 Yeah.